deliaconstantino/PlantDwellers/project_plan.md

 ### _Dweller_
 - belongs to a house
 - has many (or one or none) roommates through their house
-- has many (or just one) favorite plant(s)
+- has a favorite plant(s)
 - has many plants he/she purchased or grew
-- has a list of plants they'd like to grow/purchase
+- has a list of plants they'd like to grow/purchase - _stretch_

 ### __Stretch Goals:__
 - add a Room class so that a house has many rooms/each room belongs to a house & a room has many plants/each plant belongs to a room
 - create a Guest class so a dweller can invite a plant-sitter to access their plant info in order to care for their plants when they are on vacation, etc
+- add validation for home where a user can only access the home to which they belong
+- hook into a search site to auto-populate plant info (scientific name, care info, etc based on common name)